currymike123/CS1/CPS210_Syllabus.md

 ### Textbook:

 The textbook below is not required, but it is what I will be referencing throughout thecourse.
 The lectures and labs should be enough to learn the material.

+Introduction to JAVA Programming, Comprehensive Version, 10th edition by Y.
+Daniel Liang (On Brightspace)

 [Java Programming: A Student-Friendly Approach, Anthony J. Dos Reis.
 2023.](https://a.co/d/9B4Pi7k)